Spring Garden Revival

 Easton Municipal Ordinances for Garden Installation Equipment Operation & Commercial Service Standards

-Garden installation in Easton is governed by municipal ordinances to ensure safety, quality, and environmental protection.
+Garden installation in Easton is governed by municipal ordinances to ensure safety, environmental protection, and community standards.
 Equipment operation is typically permitted 7:00 AM–6:00 PM on weekdays and 9:00 AM–5:00 PM on Saturdays, with Sunday restrictions common.
-All contractors must hold a business license and, if applying pesticides, a MA MDAR Category 36 certification.
-Insurance requirements include a minimum $1 million general liability and $2 million aggregate.
-Safety protocols mandate right-of-way permits, traffic control, and personal protective equipment (PPE).
-Environmental compliance includes proper disposal of materials and strict prohibition of street dumping, overseen by the Easton Building Inspector 136 Elm Street, Easton, MA 02356
+All commercial services must hold a valid business license and, if applying pesticides, a MA MDAR Category 36 certification.
+Insurance requirements include a minimum $1 million general liability and $2 million aggregate coverage.
+Safety protocols mandate right-of-way permits, traffic control, and personal protective equipment.
+Proper disposal of materials and strict prohibition of street dumping are enforced by local authorities.
+For regulatory guidance, contact:

 Phone: (508) 230-0620

-Official Website: Easton Building Inspector.
+Official Website: Easton Building Inspector